KOKOMINTO/KINOKO/README.md

 - discord-ext-slash
 - python-dotenv

-**To Do List:**
+**Roadmap:**
+- [x] Add ability to set reaction roles with both default and custom emojis
+- [x] Replace the use of discord-py-slash with discord-ext-slash
+- [ ] Replace the current .json save system with a SQL database
-- Add ability to set reminders
+- [ ] Add ability to set reminders
-- Add ability to set automatic welcoming and leaving messages for your server
+- [ ] Add ability to set automatic welcoming and leaving messages for your server